sympy/sympy/doc/src/tutorial/codegen.rst

-The lambdify function translates SymPy expressions into Python functions, leveraging a variety of numerical libraries.By default lambdify relies on implementations in the ``math`` standard library.
+The lambdify function translates SymPy expressions into Python functions, leveraging a variety of numerical libraries.
+By default lambdify relies on implementations in the ``math`` standard library.
 Naturally, Raw Python is faster than Sympy.
 However it also supports ``mpmath`` and most notably, ``numpy``.
 Using the numpy library gives the generated function access to